Solving PostgreSQL Indexes, Partitioning, and LockManager Limitations

 YugabyteDB Metrics

-I’ve run this on Yugabyte’s fully-managed DBaaS, YugabyteDB Managed, where you can explore the performance metrics in Grafana or Datadog.
+I’ve run this on Yugabyte’s fully-managed DBaaS, YugabyteDB Aeon (formerly YugabyteDB Managed), where you can explore the performance metrics in Grafana or Datadog.
 Since all nodes are active, I connected through the load balancer and can verify that the connections were distributed to all nodes:

 Connections per server